paulhibbing/Sojourn/cran-comments.md

 The referenced package (Sojourn.Data) was recently archived due to issues with LazyDataCompression.
-I am working on fixing that.
-For this package (Sojourn) I have fixed the code to use Sojourn.Data conditionally.
+I am working on fixing that, as I also maintain that package.

 ## Reverse dependencies